 How We Picked the Best VPN for Android

-Our best VPNs for Android all have a dedicated Android app that’s easy to use to ensure a streamlined, user-friendly experience.
+Our best VPNs for Android all have a custom VPN app for Android that’s easy to use to ensure a streamlined, user-friendly experience.

-It’s important to be wary of dangerous free VPNs – particularly on your smartphone.
-Whatever platform you’re looking to protect you can count on the recommendations in our roundup of the Best Free VPNs of 2019.
+If you’re looking for a safe, free VPN to protect multiple devices, you can count on the recommendations in our roundup of the Best Free VPNs of 2019.

-When you’re using a VPN on your Android, make sure you choose a server as close as possible to your physical location in order to get the best speeds you can.
+Once you’ve installed the Android VPN app, make sure you choose a VPN server as close as possible to your physical location in order to get the best speeds you can.
 Many providers have an automatic setting that does this for you, but if not, simply select one in the nearest city or same country.

 How to Choose a VPN for Android: 8 Tips

-Speeds vary a great deal from provider to provider, so you want to make sure you choose one that isn’t going to massively affect your Android’s day-to-day performance.
+Speeds vary a great deal from VPN to VPN, so you want to make sure you choose one that isn’t going to massively affect your Android’s day-to-day performance.